 According to the Bureau of Labor Statistics, the mean annual wage for nurse educators is $83,160.
 Of course, the salary for nurse educators depends on a host of factors.
-Some of these factors include the level of education, experience and location.
+This includes the level of education, experience, and location.

-The career prospects for potential look good as the American Association of Colleges of Nursing reports that one-third of the current nursing faculty will retire by 2025.
+The career prospects look good as the American Association of Colleges of Nursing reports that one-third of the current nursing faculty will retire by 2025.

-That said, the field is ready for new nurse educators to prepare the nurses of the future.
+The field is ready for new nurse educators to prepare the nurses of the future.
 If that’s you, we can find you a job.
-Sign up here and you can take the first step to find your dream job!